erikiado/erikiado/README.md

 # Mexican Hand Sign Language Image Recognition

 ## Test the application
-In order to test this application, it is required to enter to the following url and follow the instructions on the page.
+In order to manually test this application, it is required to enter to the following url and follow the instructions on the page.

 [Test app in my personal website](http://www.erikiado.com/)